Call: 855.88CCSEM (22736)

 *Meal served: 12:30 pm

-*Please call ahead to ensure meal availability; 48 hours notice preferred
+*Please call ahead to ensure meal availability; 48 hours’ notice preferred

-Eligibility for Meals on Wheels Lunch: You must be age 60 or older to participate.
-Spouses of those 60 and older can participate in the program, regardless of their age.
+Eligibility for Meals on Wheels Lunch: You must be 60 or older to participate.
+Spouses of those 60 and older can participate in the program, regardless of age.
 Lunch is served on a “first come, first served” basis, Monday through Friday, unless otherwise noted.
 A $3.50 contribution is suggested for each meal.
 All donations go directly back into the program to help serve more seniors.
 Congregate meal sites are funded under the Federal Older Americans Act of 1965.